 The Office of Academic Success provides a variety of services to the Marywood Community, including:

 - Peer tutoring (individual tutoring, small group tutoring, and a drop-in center)

 - Writing center (professional writing support and drop-in center)

 - Disability services

-ATM and Personal Finances
+ATMs and Personal Finances

-Students are encouraged to obtain an ATM Card for ready access to cash for emergencies and daily needs.
+Students are encouraged to obtain an ATM card for ready access to cash for emergencies and daily needs.
 Families may make deposits at a home bank for cash to be available to students on campus.
 Personal checks may be cashed at the Cashier’s Office for a limit of $50.00 per day, for a nominal service charge.
 Checks must be made payable to “Cash.”
 Picture identification is required.
 Two-party checks cannot be accepted.
 A service charge will be incurred for each check returned by the bank for any reason.

 The Bookstore is a modern, self-service store in Nazareth Student Center, which carries a complete stock of all required and recommended books selected by the faculty.
 School supplies, university-imprint clothing, novelties, convenience items, gift items and general books are available.
 The Bookstore coordinates the sale of class rings and the ordering of caps and gowns.